ZhengRui/robotarm-control/docs/design.md

 Key points about this configuration system:

 • **Selection Process**:
-  - Command-line args and ENV variables determine *which* config file to load (dev/prod)
+  - Command-line args and ENV variables determine which environment config file to load (dev/prod)
-  - They also specify which pipeline to auto-start, if any
-  - They don't override the content of config files, just select which ones to use
+  - Environment config lists available pipelines and their types
+  - Each pipeline has its own default configuration in its module directory

 • **Configuration Merging**:
-  - The selected environment config (`config/{env}.yaml`) provides environment-specific settings
-  - Any settings not found in the environment config are taken from the system defaults
+  - When a pipeline is created, it loads its own default configuration
+  - Environment-specific overrides are then merged with these defaults
+  - The merger is configured to handle various data types (lists, dictionaries, scalars)

+• **Handler Configuration**:
-  - The merged configuration is then used to initialize the pipeline
+  - Each handler is configured through the pipeline configuration
+  - Handlers typically have an `init` section for constructor parameters
+  - And a `process` section for runtime parameters
+  - Handler-specific debug settings can be configured per handler

 • **Server Startup Behavior**:
   - If the `PIPELINE` environment variable is set, the specified pipeline starts automatically